dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 {{< figure src="/flent/wifi/rtt_fair_on_wifi/compared.svg" title="Kaboom!" >}}

-What you want is stable tcp behavior at *all timescales* - not zero to 10 seconds, but zero to infinity.
+What you want is stable TCP behavior at *all timescales* - not zero to 10 seconds, but zero to infinity.

 Some innate features of the flent test suite limit the maximum test